thecodingmachine/react-native-boilerplate/website-documentation/docs/1_Introduction/1_1_RNBoilerplate.md

 The driving goal of the architecture of the boilerplate is separation of concerns.
 Namely:

+- **Using modern Javascript**
+    We want to use Javascript at his best.
+So we using react hooks, functional components and have updated dependencies

-- **Presentational components are separated from containers** (aka "screens").
+- **Presentational components are separated from containers**.

     Presentational components are small components that are concerned with *how things look*.
     Containers usually define whole application screens and are concerned with *how things work*: they include presentational components and wire everything together.

     If you are interested you can [read more about it here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).